Skip to navigation Skip to content

 • Transfer to Region: CTN

-Scan any supporting documents to customer record, for example, a letter from compensation payer advising payments have ceased.
+Scan any supporting documents to customer record, for example, a letter from compensation payer advising payments to have ceased.

 Procedure ends here.